WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z4-OverruleAddingOfCreatedEnterpriseImageToDossier/index.md

 **targetDossier** _string_

-A string with the database id of the Dossier that was found by the Studio or Smart Connection code as default Dossier.
+A string with the database id of the Dossier that was found by the Studio code as default Dossier.

 **showSelectDossierDialog** _string_

-A string (“true” or “false”) that indicates if the Studio or Smart Connection code finds that it is needed to show the Select Dossier dialog or not.
+A string (“true” or “false”) that indicates if the Studio code finds that it is needed to show the Select Dossier dialog or not.

 **suppressUI** _boolean_